Updated February 2, 2022

 Additional information (Off-site) on continuation of work through curfews or road blocks due to the current coronavirus/COVID-19 situation is available from the Cybersecurity & Infrastructure Security Agency.

-Beginning April 6, the Federal Reserve will start including fit older-design $100 notes (issued 1996-2013) in financial institution orders.
+On April 6, 2020, the Federal Reserve began including fit older-design $100 notes (issued 1996-2013) in financial institution orders.
 Financial institutions ordering from the Federal Reserve may receive older-design $100 notes and current-design $100 notes (issued 2013-present) in the same strap.
-For more information, please refer to the communication distributed on April 3.
+For more information, please refer to the communication distributed on April 3, 2020.
+The uscurrency.gov (Off-site) website includes useful information on how to authenticate older designs of $100 notes.

 Select forms and agreements are required to be completed, signed and sent via mail to the Federal Reserve Banks.
 As part of our commitment to maintaining a high level of preparedness during the recent public health emergency caused by the coronavirus (COVID-19), we will temporarily process the following forms submitted via email only (mailed forms received after March 16, 2020 will not be processed).
 Forms signed using e-signatures will not be accepted: